-Based on U.S. DOT guidance, as many as 81% of the estimated 164,000 to 185,000 reduced awakenings that may be derived from the proposed restriction will be within minority and/or low-income populations, indicating that there is a disproportionally high and adverse effect on those demographic categories.
-The proposed restriction will reduce awakenings on these populations and support the EPA's goal to provide an environment where all people enjoy the same degree of protection.
+Based on U.S. DOT guidance, as many as 81% of the estimated awakenings that we predict would be avoided by the proposed restriction will otherwise occur within minority and/or low-income populations.
+The proposed restriction will reduce awakenings in these populations and support the goal of providing an environment where all people enjoy the same degree of protection.

-7.5.3 Operational benefits
+7.5.2 Operational benefits